calincrist/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ### Check for auth state

-First, AWSMobileClient needs to be imported to use the client to check for the authentication state.
+First, `AWSMobileClient` needs to be imported to use the client to check for the authentication state.

-By calling *sharedInstance()* the configurations are being pulled from *awsconfiguration.json.* This manages the users' session for auth tasks like automatic credentials management and refresh routines.
+By calling *sharedInstance()* the configurations are being pulled from `awsconfiguration.json`.
+This manages the users' session for auth tasks like automatic credentials management and refresh routines.

 The *initialize()* method will start a new session.
 The result contains an ENUM value that exposes the current user state: